ros-industrial/industrial_training/gh_pages/_source/demo3/Detect-box-pick-point.md

 We first review the ROS service definition.
 This file will define the service inputs and outputs.

 * In the pick_and_place_perception/srv directory, open GetTargetPose.srv
 * Ensure that the following code is in this file.
-Note that the service request is empty, and it returns a boolean flag and a ROS message of the geometry_msgs/Pose type.
+Note that the service request is empty.
+It returns a boolean flag, a ROS message of the geometry_msgs/Pose type for the location of the center of the top of the box, and two geometry_msgs/Pose messages that define a bounding box around the top of the box.

 ```
 # Request - empty
 ---
-# Response - service returns a bool and a geometry_msgs/Pose
+# Response - service returns a bool, a geometry_msgs/Pose, and 2 geometry_msgs/Points
 bool succeeded
 geometry_msgs/Pose target_pose
+geometry_msgs/Point min_pt
+geometry_msgs/Point max_pt

 ```
 ## Explore perception_node architecture